-Once is an innovative, cloud-based ad insertion and video stitching service which addresses the limitations of traditional online video ad insertion technology.
-Once reduces or eliminates the need for platform-specific ad technology and makes it possible for customers to reliably deliver live or on-demand video with dynamically customized programming and targeted advertising to the maximum range of devices.
+Once is an innovative, cloud-based ad insertion and video stitching service that addresses the limitations of traditional online video ad insertion technology.
+Once reduces or eliminates the need for platform-specific ad technology and makes it possible for customers to reliably deliver live or ondemand video with dynamically customized programming and targeted ads to the maximum range of devices.
+Once includes the following principal features and functionality: